 [TAKE ACTION: Ask Your Senator to Support the 2020 NDAA]

 Plans for cutting approximately 18,000 medical billets were first revealed last March in the Department of Defense FY2020 Budget proposal.
 MOAA spent the next several months raising concerns about medical readiness and beneficiary care with senior officials in the Defense Health Agency (DHA), the Services’ medical departments and on Capitol Hill, where we met with professional staff from the House and Senate Armed Services Committees as well as dozens of member offices.
 MOAA members also massively mobilized and sent more than 23,000 letters sending a clear message of concern and the need for legislative action.

 Lt.
-Gen. Ronald J. Place, Head of DHA, speaks with Karen Ruedisueli, and MOAA President Lt.
-Gen. (Ret.)
-Dana Atkins.
+Gen. Ronald Place, USA, head of the Defense Health Agency, speaks with Karen Ruedisueli, MOAA's director of government relations for health affairs, and MOAA President and CEO Lt.
+Gen. Dana Atkins, USAF (Ret).

 Section 719 in the NDAA includes MOAA’s recommendations for detailed analyses, metrics and mitigation plans before any reduction or realignment of medical personnel.
 Specifically, the provision prohibits DoD and the Services from reducing medical end strength authorizations until they complete: